-Field in the Curriculum
+Practicum in the Curriculum

-Standard program graduate students and advanced standing students in the Advanced year of the curriculum complete a total of 550 hours in the field, within an area of specialized practice (Clinical or Community).
+Standard program graduate students and advanced standing students in the Advanced year of the curriculum complete a total of 550 hours in an internship within an area of specialized practice (Clinical or Community).
 This internship is completed concurrently or following courses in the specialized practice curriculum.
 All students should refer to their degree plan for which courses must be completed prior to starting the foundation and advanced field internships.